 A number of conventional meteorological forecasts and analyses were utilized for SOLVE-THESEO 2000 forecasting.
 These forecasts and analyses were routinely provided for flight planning and data analysis.
 Typically, the data were used to forecast the locations of cold temperature regions (for PSC flights), and for locating the position of the polar vortex.
-These analyses included GSFC Data Assimilation Office GEOS-3 output (PI: S. Strahan), the NCEP/CPC analyses and NCEP/MRF forecasts and analyses (PI: L. Lait, GSFC), the NCEP/AVN output (PI: A. Tuck, NOAA-AL), the Australian Bureau of Meteorology's Global ASsimilation and Prediction (GASP) system's analyses and forecasts (PI: D. Waugh), and the ECMWF forecasts and analyses (PIs: G. Braathen, NILU; A. Dörnbrack, DLR; and B. Knudsen, DMI).
+These analyses included GSFC Data Assimilation Office GEOS-3 output (PI: S. Strahan), the NCEP/CPC analyses and NCEP/MRF forecasts and analyses (PI: L. Lait), the NCEP/AVN output (PI: A. Tuck), the Australian Bureau of Meteorology's Global ASSimilation and Prediction (GASP) system's analyses and forecasts (PI: D. Waugh), and the ECMWF forecasts and analyses (PI: G. Braathen, PI: A. Dörnbrack).
 The Meteo-France ARPEGE model was used for stratospheric as well as tropospheric forecasting.
 The UKMO UARS analyses were also used to support the analysis of SOLVE-THESEO 2000 observations.
-Free University of Berlin subjective analyses of radiosondes were provided for analysis purposes (PI: B. Naujokat, FUB).
+Free University of Berlin subjective analyses of radiosondes were provided for analysis purposes (PI: B. Naujokat).

 A number of specialized products were utilized for forecasting and analysis.
 High density trajectory model runs based on analyzed and forecast winds were used to predict air masses that had broken off of the polar vortex, had encountered PSCs, had persistently been in polar darkness, or had encountered upper tropospheric clouds.
 Such trajectory runs based on forecast and analysis products were produced using the NCEP and DAO forecasts (PI: L. Lait), the DAO data in combination with NCEP/MRF analyses in the upper troposphere and lower stratosphere for studying water vapor transport (PI: H. Selkirk), the GASP data (PI: D. Waugh), and the MIMOSA model at CNRS (PI: A. Hauchecorne).
-Vortex filaments were also forecast using the Chemical Lagrangian Model of the Stratosphere (CLaMS - PI: R. Müller, FZ Jülich).

-The Match project [Rex et al., 2001] provided real-time trajectory analyses during the campaign.
+The Match project (Rex et al., 2001) provided real-time trajectory analyses during the campaign.
 The main goal was to track and to forecast the motions of air masses that have been probed by ozonesondes and to enable subsequent ozone measurements within these air masses in a Lagrangian sense.
 Close coincident measurements of ozonesondes with the ER-2 instruments were also coordinated based on the ER-2 flight plans and short trajectory forecasts of the motions of the air masses probed along the envisaged flight track.
 After each ER-2 flight the motions of air masses probed along the actual flight track were tracked and forecast by continuously updated trajectory calculations over ten days.
 The positions of the air masses probed during previous flights were made available for flight planning and for the coordination of Lagrangian ozonesonde measurements.

 Mountain forced gravity waves are extremely important for understanding the evolution and formation of PSCs, but also for forecasting turbulence that posed a hazard to the NASA ER-2.
-Forecasts of mountain wave vertical displacement amplitudes, temperature amplitudes and turbulence were provided using the Naval Research Laboratory Mountain Wave Forecast Model (MWFM) interfaced to forecast winds and temperatures from the DAO GEOS-2 forecasts and the U. S. Navy's NOGAP model forecasts (PI: S. Eckerman, NRL).
-Flow fields and temperature perturbation for the whole of Scandinavia were provided based upon the regional MM5 model (PI: A. Dörnbrack, DLR) and the analogous HRM model (PI: H. Wernli, ETH-Zürich).
-In addition the HRM model was used to provide forecast trajectories for the TRIPLE payload (see 2.2.4.6).
+Forecasts of mountain wave vertical displacement amplitudes, temperature amplitudes and turbulence were provided using the Naval Research Laboratory Mountain Wave Forecast Model (MWFM) interfaced to forecast winds and temperatures from the DAO GEOS-2 forecasts and the U. S. Navy's NOGAP model forecasts (PI: S. Eckerman).
+Flow fields and temperature perturbation for the whole of Scandinavia were provided based upon the regional MM5 model (PI: A. Dörnbrack).
 The 3D University of Wisconsin Non-hydrostatic Modeling System (UW-NMS) was used to investigate transport processes at the mesoscale to synoptic scale in the upper troposphere/lower stratosphere near Scandinavia.
-The 3DVOM is a finite-difference numerical code designed for high-resolution simulations (PI: S. Vosper, Univ.
-Leeds).
-Finally, the flow fields and temperature perturbation over northern Scandinavia were also calculated using the 15 km resolution German Weather Service NWP model.
+The 3DVOM is a finite-difference numerical code designed for high-resolution simulations (PI: S. Vosper).
+Finally, the flow fields and temperature perturbation over northern Scandanavia were also calculated using the 15 km resolution German Weather Service NWP model.